sashinpivotal/dsa-2022-10/readme.md

 - Optional exercise
   - Write a test method in which you create a singly link list of "Person" and see if it traverses correctly

+## Lab 2.6 Queue

+- Optional exercise
+  - Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab)
+  - Try to implement the queue with a singular link node to verify with your logic

 ## Quiz after day 4

-- Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab) assuming the queue has still both "head" and "tail"?
 - In the "pop" operation in the stack below, do we have to do any extra null pointer check of the "node.next" on the line of "head = node.next"?
 In other words, can we set the head with "null"?

 ```